 Metatarsalgia is pain and inflammation in the ball of the foot.
 It is generally caused by overuse or putting pressure on the metatarsal bones, which is something that dancers do regularly.
 Rest, orthotics, and stretching may help manage this condition, although surgery is sometimes required.

-Another common symptom of metatarsalgia is a feeling that there’s a rock in your shoe, as well as tingling or numbness in the toes or ball of the foot and difficulty putting weight on the foot.
+Another common symptom of metatarsalgia is feeling like a rock is in your shoe, as well as tingling or numbness in the toes or ball of the foot and difficulty putting weight on the foot.
 Diagnosis requires careful examination and testing to rule out other potential conditions.

 Morton's Neuroma